6TH BHAGWAN MAHAVIRA FELLOWSHIP TO STUDY PRAKRIT IN INDIA

 MEDIUM OF INSTRUCTION

-English, with the help of Roman transliteration & English equivalent of Sanskrit and Hindi terms.
+English, with the help of Roman transliteration & English equivalents of Sanskrit and Hindi terms.

 TOTAL NO. OF SEATS